zold-io/wts.zold.io/README.md

 }
 ```

-* `GET /id_rsa`: returns private RSA key of the user, expecting the
+* `GET /id_rsa`: returns the private RSA key of the user, expecting the
   [keygap](https://blog.zold.io/2018/07/18/keygap.html) as an argument.

 * `GET /keygap`: returns the